-Your handy guide for packing and transporting a computer when moving
+Your handy guide for packing and transporting a PC

-Learning how to transport a PC for moving on your own is a useful skill.
-In this post, you’ll learn how to prepare your computer for transport in a car or truck so that it turns on and works right when you reassemble it.
+Learning how to transport a desktop PC independently is handy know-how.
+In this post, you’ll learn how to prepare your PC for transport in a car or truck to ensure it still turns on and works well after arriving.

 Parts of a computer

-Before you start learning how to pack a computer for moving, here’s a quick refresher on the different parts of a computer that you’ll need to pack.
+Before you start with how to pack a computer for moving, here’s a quick refresher on the different computer components you'll need to pack.

 Data storage mediums: These hard drives can be sensitive to vibrations and shock.